rosflight/rosflight_ros_pkgs/docker/README.md

 ## Building

-1. Navigate to `/path/to/your/rosflight_ws`.
-It is important that you do it from the `rosflight_ws` repository.
+1. Navigate to `/path/to/your/rosflight_ws` for the next commands.
+You could run these commands from the `src/rosflight_ros_pkgs/docker` directory if you want (changing the file paths as necessary).
 2. Build with:
     ```bash
     docker compose -f src/rosflight_ros_pkgs/docker/compose.yaml build